Trump's GOP support dips slightly after his indictment over classified documents, AP-NORC poll finds

-NEW YORK (AP) — Former President Donald Trump's criminal indictment on charges of mishandling government secrets appears to have dented his popularity among Republicans — but only slightly —- according to a new poll from The Associated Press-NORC Center for Public Affairs Research.
+NEW YORK — Former President Donald Trump's criminal indictment on charges of mishandling government secrets appears to have dented his popularity among Republicans — but only slightly — according to a new poll from The Associated Press-NORC Center for Public Affairs Research.

-Sixty percent of Republicans now have a favorable view of Trump, down slightly from April, when 68% of Republicans said they had a favorable view of the 2024 GOP presidential front-runner.
-The poll found 38% of Republicans have an unfavorable view of Trump, an uptick from 30% in April.
+Sixty percent of Republicans now have a favorable view of Trump, down from 68% in April for the 2024 GOP presidential front-runner.
+The poll found 38% of Republicans have an unfavorable view of Trump, up from 30% in April.

+The favorability decline suggests some Republicans could be growing weary of Trump's legal drama after he became the first former president in U.S. history to be indicted on federal criminal charges.

 Overall, Americans are more likely to have an unfavorable view of Trump than a favorable one, 63% to 33%, similar to April.
 The poll was conducted June 22-26, after the full indictment became public and after Trump's not guilty plea.

-The poll also finds that U.S. adults overall are slightly more likely than they were earlier in the year to believe the former president acted illegally in his handling of classified documents stashed at Mar-a-Lago.
+But the poll also points to challenges faced by Trump's GOP rivals in capitalizing on the situation and trying to change the dynamic of the nomination contest, where Trump remains the clear favorite.
+U.S. adults overall are slightly more likely than they were earlier in the year to believe the former president acted illegally in his handling of classified documents stashed at Mar-a-Lago.
 Just over half, 53%, now say he broke the law, compared with 47% in the April AP-NORC poll.
 But most of that increase is attributable to Democrats.

 An overwhelming majority of Democratic voters, 84%, now say they think Trump broke the law in connection to the documents, compared with 75% who said so in April.